 All other projects must include documentation from vendors or service providers listing the estimated cost for the items requested.
 Used fire trucks are exempt from this requirement.

-Applicants must submit a completed Grading Worksheet as part of their application.
+Applicants must submit a completed Scoring Worksheet as part of their application.

 The executive committee will be provided a list of all open REAP grants including year, project description, amount awarded and the balance remaining as of the first of November for use in considering awarding trustee points.